rust-lang/book/nostarch/chapter12.md

 Right now, regardless of the situation, we’d print the same error message for everything, which wouldn’t give the user any information!

-Fourth, we use `expect` repeatedly to handle different errors, and if the user runs our program without specifying enough arguments, they’ll get an `index out of bounds` error from Rust that doesn’t clearly explain the problem.
+Fourth, we use `expect` to handle an error, and if the user runs our program without specifying enough arguments, they’ll get an `index out of bounds` error from Rust that doesn’t clearly explain the problem.
 It would be best if all the error-handling code were in one place so future maintainers had only one place to consult the code if the error-handling logic needed to change.
 Having all the error-handling code in one place will also ensure that we’re printing messages that will be meaningful to our end users.

 Let’s address these four problems by refactoring our project.